vanjang/Dogtionary/README.md

 - Services: Service classes such as Network layer.
 - UseCases: Defines the core usages for the features.
 For this small app, this only has BreedUseCase.
 - FlowCoordinators: Contains coordinators.
 - Features: Contains feature folders.
-Each feature folder has views, view controllers, and view models.
+Each feature folder has views, view controllers, and view models, where applicable.

 **Brief System Design**